 If you’re looking for a tiny destination, easy to explore, with an intriguing culture and impressive nature, have a look at Slovenia.
 The pearl of Europe, on the crossroads between East and West, Slovenia has managed to blend traditional charm with the finest features of various foreign dominions.
-What’s more, relatively cheap hotels and services make it even more tourist-friendly.
-Of course, ‘castles, wine and snow’ are not enough to describe all its marvels; they simply denote three wider categories: its architectural and historical monuments, its wine and cuisine, and the endless outdoor adventures it offers.
-Here are some highlights of things to see and do in Slovenia:
+‘Castles, wine and snow’ are not enough to describe all its marvels; they simply denote three wider categories: its architectural and historical monuments, its wine and cuisine, and the endless outdoor adventures it offers.
+Here are some highlights in Slovenia:

 Not all of ancient Slovenia’s thousand castles have survided but the few you’ll see will definitely transport you to a Rapunzel-like fairy tale.
 The Predjama Castle, built partially inside a cave, and the Podsreda Castle, immersed in dark green, are two fantastic fable settings.